Jake Marisnick Player Props: Tigers vs. White Sox

 - Marisnick hit .234 with six doubles, two home runs and four walks.

-- He homered in two of 27 games last year, going deep in 2.4% of his plate appearances.
+- He hit a home run in two of 27 games last year, going deep in 2.4% of his plate appearances.

 - In four of 27 games last season (14.8%), Marisnick picked up an RBI, including two games with two or more RBIs.

-- He scored a run in seven of 27 games last year (25.9%), including scoring multiple runs twice.
+- In seven of 27 games last season (25.9%), he scored a run, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.